haskell/cabal/Cabal/doc/nix-local-build.rst

 Package configuration options
 -----------------------------

 Package options affect the building of specific packages.
-There are two ways a package option can be specified:
+There are three ways a package option can be specified:

 -  They can be specified at the top-level, in which case they apply only